The exhibits building is temporarily closed due to a large-scale expansion project. The Museum anticipates re-opening in 2026.

 Interested in attracting butterflies to your property?
 Discover which butterfly species you can attract, and learn about the plants that work best in your landscape.
 We offer a variety of native, nectar and host plants as well as accent plants for purchase.

-Shop online and pick-up in person!
-Our pre-order sales are a great way to add pollinator-friendly plants to your garden and support the Florida Museum while we’re closed for our big expansion project.
+Our plant sales are a great way to add pollinator-friendly plants to your garden and support the Florida Museum while we’re closed for our big expansion project.
+For updates on upcoming plant sales, sign up for our email alerts or follow us on social media.

 More